martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/How to create review apps in Heroku from Gitlab.md

   - /how-to-create-review-apps-in-heroku-from-gitlab/
 ---

-# How to create review apps in Heroku from Gitlab

 A review app is a temporary application created to help you review in-progress code changes.
 You’ll use a [review app](https://about.gitlab.com/2016/11/22/introducing-review-apps/) because you’re working on a code branch and want to see what the changes will be like in a production-like environment, or because you’re reviewing a pull or merge request from someone else.

 Gitlab doesn’t explicitly outline how to setup review apps with Heroku, but the [Heroku API](https://devcenter.heroku.com/articles/platform-api-reference) is well-documented, and it’s quite straightforward to get this up and running.
 You’ll need to set up a few [environment variables](https://docs.gitlab.com/ee/ci/variables/).
 And make sure that the length of your branch name and your project name is no greater than 29 characters (Heroku has an app name length limit).